 They wanna spend a little quality time with MOI.
 (If you’re a Grinch fan, you’ll know that quote.
-If you’re not a Grinch fan, you can just leave.)
+If you’re not a Grinch fan, leave.)

 First, I’ll tell you a little about me.
 Then I’ll share a quick tip on how to more efficiently mark your half-square triangles.
 Don’t call it a tutorial because that will embarrass me.
 It’s a tip and nothing more!

 Favorite quilting tip:

 Calculate 81,567 times, order fabric once.

 Be yourself.
 Don’t blog to impress others.
 Have fun.
 Don’t force it.

 Favorite fabrics (or wish list fabrics):